ufjschool/ob-s14/drafts/second/HauntedStory.md

 “It’s no longer a kid story; It’s no longer fables and myths,” Bolejack said.
 “It’s more and more people coming to terms with ‘there is something out there; we may not understand it, but there is something out there.’
 More and more people are coming out to acknowledge that.”

 And that night I acknowledged it, every bit of it.

+####Ghosts or no ghosts?

+We've come to the end of our tour.
+Some of us saw ghosts, some of us simply experienced the quiet of old buildings and the sensations of history.
+We've talked to students, like us, who have seen, heard and felt things they could not understand.
+We've talked to professionals who know more about the supernatural than we ever will.
+We even tried our hand at ghost hunting, emerging from the corridors of Norman Hall without proof that ghosts exist -- but still unable to say with certainty that they don't.

+Maybe hauntings happen, maybe they are simply dripping faucets that can be explained away.
+Maybe people who believe in ghosts see ghosts.
+Maybe, we're not meant to know for sure.

+Even if the University of Florida isn't haunted by unfortunate school children or suicidal American girls, the rumors live on like restless spirits.
+It's part of the culture that colors the school and adds character to the experience of four years here.
+We'll keep our ghost stories, true or not -- just because they belong to us.

+So next time you find yourself the only one in your Beaty Towers dorm or walking down an empty Norman hallway, remember you might not actually be alone.